Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

 - Then Quick search
 ![screenshot](Data/Findcat3.png)
-- press p to list the files and use arrow keys to naviagte threw directories
+- Press p to list the files and use the arrow keys to navigate through directories
 ![screenshot](Data/Findcat4.png)
-- deleted files are marekd in red color .
+- Deleted files are marked in red.
 - Inside **Files** directory we can find a file with name **revendications.odt**
 ![screenshot](Data/Findcat5.png)
-- Select the file and press c and again press c.
-That copies the selected file to your current directory.
+- Select the file and press C, and again press C. That copies the selected file to your current directory.

 ```
 file revendications.odt